The UT String Project operates on a lottery system. Please only fill out one lottery form per child.

 - We start instrumental study at the age of 4, with the exception of the guitar program.
 The guitar program starts at the age of 7.

 - If you have a private teacher outside of the String Project faculty, please list your child’s teacher.
-This means you are eligible for a Saturday-Only spot, and will be contacted for an audition in the middle of the summer.
+This means you are eligible for a Saturday-Only spot, and will be contacted for an audition that will take place on May 6th.

-Results for the 2022-2023 season will be announced in June 2022.
+Results for the 2023-2024 season will be announced in Summer 2023.
 You must fill out a new lottery form every year if you are not selected.

 The University of Texas String Project enrolls students either in our instrumental Preschool Program (for students who enter at age 4 and 5) or the regular program (ages 6 and above); eligibility is based solely on age, even if your child has gotten an early start to school.
 All students in the Preschool Program will be beginners.
 Applicants for our regular (school-aged) program may be either potential beginners or players with previous experience.